-You will find language courses suited to the level at which you are in your study.
-If you have completed two years of a language in high school you will be placed in a different class than you will be if just beginning.
+You will find language courses suited to the level at which you find yourself in your study.
+If you have completed two years of a language in high school you will be placed in a different class than you will be if you are just beginning.
 This class devotes a great deal of time to reviewing vocabulary and materials that may not be as fresh in your mind as when you first studied them.
 Interesting reading material is presented, and in all classes much attention is given to drill that will aid you in speaking and understanding the language.

-Our Foreign Language Department has recently been honored by the granting of a charter for the Phi Phi chapter of Phi Sigma Iota, a National Honor Society for students of Romance Languages.
+Our Foreign Language Department has been honored by the granting of a charter for the Phi Phi Chapter of Phi Sigma Iota, a national honor society for students of Romance Languages.